enbeec/blog/content/posts/minimal-ansible-terraform.md

 # Minimal Interop from Terraform to Ansible

-*I have plans to publish more code and maybe eventually write larger posts (once grinding out and reading a lot of code isn't my priority) about this.
-While I'm focusing most of my efforts on an upcoming project I've taken this on as a side project in anticipation of needing a "set and forget" backend deployment.
+*I have plans to publish more code and maybe eventually write larger posts about this once grinding out and reading a lot of code isn't my full time priority.
+Currently I'm focusing most of my efforts on an upcoming project.
+I've taken brushing up on Infrastructure as Code on as a side project in anticipation of needing a "set and forget" backend deployment solution.
 MVP for this capability is: compute, storage, firewall, VPN admin access, onsite+offsite backups and monitoring.*

 I picked up Terraform to add it to my resume but kept it because it's still got plenty of upside for a solo developer.
 Despite the marketing focus on cloud-enabled state sharing, it's still a tool that shines when it comes to provisioning resources.